textmagic/textmagic-rest-php-v2/docs/Api/TextMagicApi.md

 );
 $page = 1; // int | Fetch specified results page.
 $limit = 10; // int | The number of results per page.
-$surveyId = 56; // int | Fetch only that numbers which are ready for the survey
+$surveyId = 56; // int | Fetch only those numbers that are ready for the survey.

 try {
     $result = $apiInstance->getUserDedicatedNumbers($page, $limit, $surveyId);